hslmith/vpc-ta-lab-202208/README.md

 5. Click Attach on modal window.

 ## Create Virtual Machine in VPC we just created and configured
-1. If you are no longer on the VPC detail, navigave to your VPC details page using the VPCs menu option.
+1. If you are no longer on the VPC detail, navigate to your VPC details page using the VPCs menu option.
+2. Scroll down to the subnet section and enter the subnet for zone 1.
-2. While in the VPC window, click the ‘Attached Resources’ tab across top
+3. While in the VPC window, click the ‘Attached Resources’ tab across top
-3. Choose the blue ‘Create +’ button in the top right of the ‘Attached Instances’ section
+4. Choose the blue ‘Create +’ button in the top right of the ‘Attached Instances’ section
 	```
 	Choose ‘Intel’ type
 	Choose ‘Public’ Hosting Type
 	The correct location should be selected but if not, choose the same Location as you VPC that you created above

-	Name your instance ‘in-south-qbr-demo01’
+	Name your instance ‘in-<selected region>-qbr-demo01’
 	Resource Group: Default
 	Operating System: Ubuntu 20.04
 	Profile: Default is OK
-	Choose the SSH Key created above
+	Choose the SSH Key created in previous step
-	User Data: Copy and paste the the \<a href="instance-user-data">user data</a> file provided in github
+	User Data: Copy and paste the the ***instance-user-data*** file provided in github

 	Scroll down to Networking Section
 	Select you VPC you created in earlier step